ssaring/sportstracker/sportstracker/docs/README.txt

 This variable should be set system-wide (e.g. by adding to '/etc/environment' on Ubuntu Linux), so the performance of all Java desktop applications will be improved.

+Java WebStart for Mac OS X will be available with JDK 7u6.
+Until then you need to install JDK 7u4 and the SportsTracker binary package.

 Usage